-1. Telnet access to the module is only allowed via a secure IPSec tunnel between the remote system and the module.
-The Crypto officer must configure the module so that any remote connections via

-© Copyright 2006 Cisco Systems, Inc. This document may be freely reproduced and distributed whole and intact including this Copyright Notice. telnet are secured through IPSec, using FIPS-approved algorithms.
-Note that all users must still authenticate after remote access is granted.

-2. SSH access to the module is not allowed in FIPS approved mode of operation.
+- Step 1 Telnet access to the module is only allowed via a secure IPSec tunnel between the remote system and the module.
+The Crypto officer must configure the module so that any remote connections via telnet are secured through IPSec, using FIPS-approved algorithms.
+Note that all users must still authenticate after remote access is granted. - Step 2 SSH access to the module is allowed in FIPS approved mode of operation, using SSH v2 and a FIPS approved algorithm.